 Yeong Jae Kim

-Yeong Jae Kim is a junior scientist at EIEE.
-He has been a visting professor at KAIST College of Business.
+Yeong Jae Kim is an associate professor at KDI School of Public Policy and Management in Korea.
+He is also an affiliated scientist at EIEE.
+He has been a visiting professor at KAIST College of Business.
 He holds a Ph.D. in Public Policy (Environmental Economics) from Georgia Institute of Technology and a Master in Agricultural Economics at Texas A&M University.

 His main interest is in applied economic analysis, with a focus on the dynamics of innovation, technology transfer, green growth, and the economic impacts of environmental and energy policies.
 Core topics of research are the impacts of existing and planned energy and climate policies on key economic outcomes and indicators, such as competitiveness, including trade, productivity, and innovation.